env-io/env-io.github.io/source/index.html.md

 Envio uses API Keys to allow access to the API.
 You can get your API KEY in our client portal or request to envio sales person.

-Envio expects for the API Key to be included in all API request to the server in a header or in url query parameters that looks like the following:
+Envio expects for the API Key to be included in all API request to the server in a header that looks like the following:

 `Authorization: Bearer API_KEY`

-or
+or in url query parameters

 `https://api.envio.co.id/sandbox?token=API_KEY`